The exploratory-algorithm-person’s IDE-equivalent. Literate coding-meets-science.

 Max Masnick gives a detailed set up example.

 Chris Sewell has produced a scripted called ipypublish that eases some of the pain points in producing articles starting from jupyter.
 See the comments for some additional pro-tips for this.

-knitr / rmarkdown are complementary r-based entrants in the scientific workbook field.
-There are several pieces in this toolchain with a complicated relationship, Including an interactive notebook ui, nearly first-class support for python and julia plus mediocre support for other languages.
+knitr / RMarkdown are complementary r-based entrants in the scientific workbook field.
+There are several pieces in this toolchain with a complicated relationship, but the user can ignore most of this complexity.
+The result is such fanciness as automatically rendering and caching graphs, an interactive notebook UI, nearly first-class support for python and julia plus mediocre support for other languages.
 Here are some guides:

 - interactive reports with R and knitr

 - Original author Yihui Xie’s examples gallery has great material for learning learning-by-cut-and-paste